Documentation

 Keep your infrastructure documentation in sync with reality.
 The AI Documentation feature automatically discovers installed packages, network configurations, running services, and more.

-It then synthesizes this raw data into a structured, easy-to-read Markdown document, covering everything from OS details to Nginx vhost configurations.
+It then synthesizes this raw data into a structured, easy-to-read Markdown document, covering everything from OS details to IIS/Nginx vhost configurations.
 You can view, export, or regenerate this documentation directly from the dashboard to ensure you always have an up-to-date reference.

 Security Scanning